 - Entries Viewed: The number of full text entries viewed.
 Topic Pages count as two entries viewed if the "Expand Definition" link is clicked.

 - Page Views: The number of times specific pages were viewed by visitors.
 Pages can include entries, books, advanced search, crossword solver, etc.

 - Type: The Credo product category of each title: either Core Collection (Type 1) or Add-on Content (Type 2).
 If your institution has not purchased or subscribed to Add-on Content, your titles will all be Type 1.

 We offer COUNTER R4 PR-1, BR-2, BR-3, and PR-6 Reports.
 You can select a range on this page and generate a report in Excel with the data.
 These reports are only available for the previous two years of usage; for older data, use the custom reports (option 2 above).
-Our COUNTER Compliance certificate can be found here.
+Our COUNTER Compliance documents can be found here: Audit Result, Certificate

 COUNTER BR-3 reports offer statistics on patrons turned away from accessing an entry.
 Reasons for turnaway include the following:

 - Multiple users attempting access of a single-user title.
 Since there are no single-user titles in the Core Collections, this report will not be relevant to most of our customers.